 Where to Stay

 Cambodian hospitality is legendary.
 Without a doubt, you can be sure the people you meet will always go above and beyond.
 They are a very kind society and always treat you as a welcomed guest, not a tourist.
 Moreover, Cambodia is one of the few rare places where everything looked better in real life than on the internet.
+The next time I am planning to stay at Phum Baitang.
+There are so many wonderful choices where to stay in Siem Reap.

 Surprisingly, so many things were included in the room price – like a spa treatment, lunch box for a day trip, one dinner, and so on.
 When you arrive from a long international flight you do not go reception.
 Instead, you are seated in a heavenly garden and the receptionist comes to you.
 At the same time, you are served with a delicious snack, a refreshing beverage, and a towel.
 This treatment was consistent at both tiny locations or large luxurious places.